robonxt/NetEaseMusicDownloader/README.md

 A:
 1. Clone (download) this repo and extract to somewhere.
-2. Make sure you have Python 3+ with requests + pycryptodome installed (run "pip install requests" and "pip install pycryptodome" AFTER you install Python 3)
+2. Make sure you have Python 3+ with requests + pycryptodome installed (run "pip3 install requests" and "pip3 install pycryptodome" AFTER you install Python 3) NOTE: If you run into "ModuleNotFoundError: No module named 'Crypto'", follow the instructions here: https://stackoverflow.com/a/58613670
 3. Install Lame (from the exe provided), make sure you install it in C:\Windows\System32 (WARNING: MUST HAVE ADMIN ACCESS).
 4. Follow the original usage instructions below, but basically run: "python3.8.exe ./NetEaseMusic.py URL_TO_SONG" (example setup: Windows 10, Python 3.8 installed from Windows Store, cd to .\Downloads\NetEaseMusicDownloader-master\)